The Manitoba Museum in Winnipeg, Manitoba, Canada showcases human and natural history across Manitoba’s diverse landscapes

 Winnipeg, located in southern Manitoba just 100 kilometres (62 miles) north of the United States border, is Manitoba’s capital.
 The city with a population of a little over 800,000 people is Manitoba’s largest city and contains more than half of the entire population of Manitoba.
 The city was incorporated in 1873.

-The Winnipeg Gallery is the museum’s newest gallery.
-It opened in 2020 and explores the history of the city.
+The Winnipeg Gallery explores the history of the city.
 There is a short timeline film presenting key events in that history.
 A seven-meter long display case explores Winnipeg by themes: Indigenous Homeland, Becoming a City, City of Newcomers, City of Contrasts, Military in Winnipeg, City of Water, and City of Celebration.
 Touchscreen tables in front of the display allow you to obtain more information about the themes and specific artifacts.

 I found the stories of newcomers in the Winnipeg Gallery interesting.
 Sitting on a sofa I viewed newcomers tell their stories on a screen in front of me.
 I could select particular individuals and even narrow the viewing to answers to specific questions.